Jahia/jahia-scriptrunner/README.md

     ./jahia-scriptrunner.sh -d /Users/loom/java/packages/Ent-Jahia_xCM_v6.6.1.6/tomcat/webapps/ROOT/ -x statement="select * from jahia_contenthistory",csvOutput=test.csv,csvSeparatorChar=";" sqlExecute.groovy

-If you prefer to use an SQL script file to execute many statements at once, you can do so by using the scriptFile script parameter as in the following example :
+If you prefer to use an SQL script files to execute many statements at once, you can do so by using the scriptFile script parameter as in the following example (note the usage of a wildcard to include all scripts in the directory) :

-    ./jahia-scriptrunner.sh -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-6.0.20/webapps/ROOT -x scriptFile=/Users/loom/java/deployments/jahia-6.6/apache-tomcat-6.0.20/webapps/ROOT/WEB-INF/var/db/sql/schema/mysql/jackrabbit-schema.sql sqlExecute.groovy
+    ./jahia-scriptrunner.sh -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-6.0.20/webapps/ROOT -x scriptFile=/Users/loom/java/deployments/jahia-6.6/apache-tomcat-6.0.20/webapps/ROOT/WEB-INF/var/db/sql/schema/mysql/*.sql sqlExecute.groovy

 Be careful when using the script options to always put double-quotes around the statement and the separator char to make sure it doesn't get interpreted wrong.